Unity-Technologies/ziva-vfx-utils/docs/scenepanel.rst

 Scene Panel is an object-viewing tool to inspect the Ziva setup, which bases on zBuilder retrieve operation results.

-Launches a new object-viewing panel that can be used to inspect the current Ziva setup.
+It launches a new object-viewing panel that can be used to inspect the current Ziva setup.

 .. image:: images/scene_panel1.png
     :alt: Screenshot of the Ziva panel